lubomir/lubomir.github.io/posts/en/2016-08-20-my-next-badge.markdown

 [datagrepper]: https://apps.fedoraproject.org/datagrepper/

-Unfortunatelly, the list of messages related to a particular user is not enough for all badges: [Bodhi] has badges for other people voting on your updates.
+Unfortunately, the list of messages related to a particular user is not enough for all badges: [Bodhi] has badges for other people voting on your updates.
 Therefore we also need all messages related to updates a person creates.